CR1ST14N0/CR1ST14N0/README.md

-- 👋 Hi, I’m @CR1ST14N0
+Hi, I'm @CR1ST14N0!

-- 👀 I’m interested in  html, java, android, database and web design!
+-My interest is in html, javascript, css, php, android, database, and new technologies (languages, ways of learning)!

-- 🌱 I’m currently learning  javascript
+-I'm currently looking to create my own projects

-- 💞️ I’m looking to collaborate on  novos projetos
+-I am willing to collaborate on new projects, putting into practice the acquired knowledge!

-- 📫 How to reach me :
+My means of contact:
 <br>
  My Site: <a href="https://webd.com.br">WEBD</a>
  <br>